elastic/kibana/x-pack/plugins/apm/dev_docs/testing.md

 For end-to-end (e.g. agent -> apm server -> elasticsearch <- kibana) development and testing of Elastic APM please check the the [APM Integration Testing repository](https://github.com/elastic/apm-integration-testing).

 Data can also be generated using the [kbn-apm-synthtrace](../../../../packages/kbn-apm-synthtrace/README.md) CLI.

+## Best practices for API tests

+### 1. File structure:

+- **Endpoint-specific testing**: Each API endpoint should ideally be tested in an individual `*.spec.ts` file.
+This makes it easy to find tests, and works well with our general approach of having single-purpose API endpoints.
+- **Directory structure**: Organize these files into feature-specific folders to make navigation easier.
+Each feature-specific folder can have multiple `*.spec.ts` files related to that particular feature.

+### 2. Data:

+- **Prefer Synthtrace**: Use Synthtrace for all new tests.
+It offers better control over data being fed into Elasticsearch, making it easier to verify calculated statistics than using Elasticsearch archives.
+- **Migrating existing tests**: Aim to migrate existing tests that are based on Elasticsearch archives to Synthtrace.
+If for some reason Synthtrace isn't suitable, it's preferable to manually index documents rather than using ES archives.
+- **Scenario management**:
+  - Prefer to keep the Synthtrace scenario in the same file.
+This makes it easier to see what's going on.
+  - If you do end up moving the Synthtrace scenario to another file because it gets too long, make sure the inputs are passed as parameters to a function.
+This keeps the information information in the test file and prevents the reader from navigating back and forth.
+  - Avoid re-using the same Synthtrace scenario across multiple files (in the same file it's mostly fine, but a test-specific Synthtrace scenario doesn't hurt).
+Re-using it will result in less specific scenarios, making it harder to write specific tests.
+The single scenario will grow unwieldy.
+It's akin to using ES archives.

+### 3. Scope of tests:

+- **Different configurations**: Tests can run for different configurations.
+This allows us to keep e.g. a test whether an endpoint correctly throws with a failed license check in the same file as one that tests the return values from the endpoint if a license check doesn't fail.
+- **Specificity**: Make checks as detailed as possible.
+Avoid broad "has data" checks, especially when return values can be controlled by Synthtrace.
+Avoid using snapshot testing.
+- **Error handling**: For API endpoints that might return specific error codes or messages, ensure there are tests covering those specific scenarios.

+### 4. Security and access control:

+- **User privileges**: If your endpoint requires write privileges, use `apm.writeUser`.
+Or any of the other predefined roles, whichever apply.
+Don't use roles with higher access levels unless required.